J.P. Crawford Preview, Player Props: Mariners vs. Rays

 J.P.
 Crawford At The Plate

+- Crawford leads Seattle with an OBP of .382 this season while batting .266 with 81 walks and 82 runs scored.

-- Among the qualifying batters in MLB action, he ranks 55th in batting average, 10th in on-base percentage, and 82nd in slugging.
+- Among qualified hitters in MLB play, he ranks 61st in batting average, 10th in on-base percentage, and 84th in slugging.

-- In 64.2% of his 123 games this season, Crawford has picked up at least one hit.
-He's also had 33 multi-hit games.

-- In 35 games this season (28.5%), Crawford has picked up an RBI, and in 11 of those games (8.9%) he had more than one.
+- Crawford has driven in a run in 35 games this year (28.2%), including 11 games with more than one RBI (8.9%).
 He has also driven in three or more of his team's runs in three contests.

+- He has scored in 57 of 124 games this season, and more than once 20 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.